ZJUEarthData/DS_explore/english/dimensionality_reduction/readme.txt

 Data set:
-"Test_2.xlsx": the [TRUE VALUE] column in the data set is Actual category information
+"dataset.xlsx": the [TRUE VALUE] column in the data set is Actual category information

 Scoring criteria (for specific use, please refer to relevant information):
  - 1.By the squared distance between the reconstructed data and the original data